 Grievance Procedure

-PROCEDURE TO DEAL WITH GRIEVANCES CONCERNING DISCRIMINATION, SEXUAL HARASSMENT AND WORKPLACE BULLYING
+PROCEDURE TO DEAL WITH GRIEVANCES CONCERNING DISCRIMINATION, SEXUAL HARASSMENT AND BULLYING

-To that end, on 8 September 2020 Bar Council approved a Procedure to deal with grievances concerning discrimination, sexual harassment and workplace bullying.
+To that end, on 8 September 2020 Bar Council approved a Grievance Procedure to deal with grievances concerning discrimination, sexual harassment and bullying.
+Following a review of the Grievance Procedure undertaken by the WA Bar’s Diversity Committee, Bar Council approved amendments to the Grievance Procedure on 16 July 2024.

-The Procedure sets out ways of reporting behaviour or making a complaint about behaviour which constitutes discrimination, sexual harassment and workplace bullying.
+The Grievance Procedure sets out ways of reporting behaviour or making a complaint about behaviour which constitutes discrimination, sexual harassment and bullying.

 The Grievance Procedure is divided into two parts.

-The second part sets out the role of Grievance Stewards.
-The list of Grievance Stewards, which will be reviewed on behalf of Bar Council every two years, reflects members of varying seniority, background, attributes, and different sets of barristers’ chambers.
+The second part sets out the role of Grievance Officers.
+The list of Grievance Officers, which will be reviewed on behalf of Bar Council every two years, reflects members of varying seniority, background, attributes, and different sets of barristers’ chambers.

-The following members of The WA Bar are Grievance Stewards:
+The following members of the WA Bar are Grievance Officers:

 John Hedges SC